-Please Note: APIS IQ-Software has a very effective method for access control which is based on passwords assigned to their users.
-If the supervisor password has been lost, there is no way of deleting more unknown passwords.
-If no user is available with or without a known password, it is not possible to open a password-protected IQ document.
-This IQ document must then be sent to the APIS Support to get unlocked.
-You will have to pay for this assistance.
+Please Note: APIS IQ-Software has a very effective method for access control that is based on passwords assigned to users.
+If the supervisor password has been lost, there is no way of deleting forgotten passwords.
+If no user is available without password or with a known password, it is not possible to open a password-protected IQ document.
+This IQ document must be sent to the APIS Support to get unlocked.
+This incurs a cost and requires certain formalities.
 We recommend, for this reason and also for ease of management ("single point of administration" for passwords), to primarily use the access mechanisms of your operating system.